Daio Wasabi Farm (大王わさび農場) in Azumino City – A Day Trip From Matsumoto

 The Wasabi Farm Area

 On the farm we were able to see how the wasabi is grown – and let me tell you it’s no easy feat!
 As I said before, it’s one of the hardest plants to grow with a constant need for the right temperatures.
-On the farm grounds, there are multiple large fields that are meticulously taken care of by those that work for Daio Wasabi Farm.
+On the farm grounds, multiple large fields are meticulously taken care of by those who work for Daio Wasabi Farm.

-Each of these fields has a continuous flow of crystal clear water from the Northern Alps.
+Each of the fields has a continuous flow of crystal-clear water from the Northern Alps.
 Without these freshwater streams, the wasabi wouldn’t be able to thrive!
-Once planted, each wasabi plant takes about two years to grow – so basically I’m never taking fresh wasabi for granted again.
+Once planted, each wasabi plant takes about two years to grow.
+I’m never taking fresh wasabi for granted again!

-While we were there in early August we noticed that the plants and fields were covered by black tarps.
+During our visit in early August, we noticed that the plants were covered by black tarps.
 When we asked, we found out that it was to help protect the plants from the sweltering heat of summer.
 Clever right?
+Then during the visit in the fall, the tarps are rolled back to allow the plants to receive more sun.

 Daio Wasabi Farm Information